Home

 normal()

-At the heart of the statistics lies the normal distribution, known to millions of people as a bell-shaped curve.
-It is a two-parameter family of curves that represent plots of probability density functions:
+At the heart of statistics lies the normal distribution, often known as the bell-shaped curve.
+It is a two-parameter family of curves representing plots of probability density functions:

 $$ f(x) = \frac{1}{\sigma \sqrt{2\pi}} \exp\left(−\frac{(x−\mu)^2}{2\sigma^2}\right) $$